ohcrider/ohcrider.github.io/resume-en.md

 The reason for the trouble | To facilitate my own development, a project I was responsible for before used a template rendering library.
 Every time I had to run to the terminal to execute the command and generate the rendered js file, which was troublesome.
 Link | [https://packagecontrol.io/packages/Tpl](https://packagecontrol.io/packages/Tpl)

-Project name | FFSideMenu
+Project Name | FFSideMenu
 Project address | [https://github.com/ohcrider/FFSideMenu](https://github.com/ohcrider/FFSideMenu)
 The reason for the trouble | It is easier to define the left and right sidebars.
 I have not found a similar library.
 I feel that the one I wrote is easier to modify and develop.
 Link | [https://cocoapods.org/pods/FFSideMenu](https://cocoapods.org/pods/FFSideMenu)

-Project name | FFNavigationBar
+Project Name | FFNavigationBar
 Project address | [https://github.com/ohcrider/FFNavigationBar](https://github.com/ohcrider/FFNavigationBar)
 The reason for the trouble | You can define multiple Views more easily and switch quickly.
 I haven't found a similar library.
 I feel that the one I wrote is easier to modify and develop.
 Link | [https://github.com/ohcrider/FFNavigationBar](https://github.com/ohcrider/FFNavigationBar)

-Project name | SwiftChromeActivity
+Project Name | SwiftChromeActivity
 Project address | [https://github.com/ohcrider/SwiftChromeActivity](https://github.com/ohcrider/SwiftChromeActivity)
 The reason for the trouble | Open the link, you can open it in Chrome, I want to study how to develop the CocoaPods library Link | [https://cocoapods.org/pods/SwiftChromeActivity](https://cocoapods.org/pods/SwiftChromeActivity)

-Project name | JsSafeJson
+Project Name | JsSafeJson
 Project address | [https://github.com/ohcrider/JsSafeJson](https://github.com/ohcrider/JsSafeJson)
 The reason for the trouble | Formatting the data returned by the api interface to avoid some error types.
 If the back-end data is wrong, the default value of the default type will be obtained to ensure the robustness of the program.
 Link | [https://www.npmjs.com/package/js-safe-json](https://www.npmjs.com/package/js-safe-json)

 ##### Code contributions to other open source projects

-Project name | OAuthSwift
+Project Name | OAuthSwift
 Project address | [https://github.com/OAuthSwift/OAuthSwift](https://github.com/OAuthSwift/OAuthSwift)
 Project Introduction | Oauth library written in Swift Personal contribution | 1.
 The whitespace characters in Oauth 1.0a are not encoded, which was discovered while tossing the twitter api <br/> 2.
 The Swift NSURLConnection method was abandoned in iOS 9.0 and rewritten into the recommended NSURLSession

-Project name | tweet
+Project Name | tweet
 Project address | [https://github.com/ttezel/twit](https://github.com/ttezel/twit)
 Project Introduction | Twitter API Client (REST & Streaming API) written by Node Personal contribution | Several new methods of Streaming